 You guys are too much

 We're not speaking in hyperbole here.
 More Americans are playing the market without realizing that they're assuming risks that can decimate their brokerage accounts, their savings accounts, and, yes, even their homes.
-According to recent NYSE data, margin debt stands near $230 billion -- off the all-time high it hit last summer, but still quite high.
+According to recent NYSE data, margin debt stands near $200 billion -- off the all-time high it hit in the go-go times of summer 2007, but still quite high.

 You can see the disaster lying in wait here.
 When folks are margined out, they get hit hard when the market sours -- particularly if they own stocks with triple-digit price-to-earnings ratios, or worse, triple-digit price-to-sales ratios.